 including older gay people in groups within wider society;

 being aware of older LGBTI people within our communities, accepting them as neighbours, with their consent befriending them and looking out for their safety and security;

-involving the gay community in the design, redesign and modernisation of care facilities and services;
+involving the gay community in the design, review, redesign and modernisation of care facilities and services;

 having a greater understanding of the needs of all older members of society, gay and straight, so that their care is relevant, appropriate and affirming;

 helping older gay men and lesbians re-integrate into the wider society as they wish to enable better understanding of their needs and improve appropriate services and facilities;